hactar/wit-ios-sdk/README.md

 The SDK can capture intents and entities from:

-- the microphone of the device (GET /message API only)
+- the microphone of the device
 - text

 Supports both the /converse and the /message API.
 Note: the /converse (story) based API has been **deprecated** - see [our blog post](https://wit.ai/blog/2017/07/27/sunsetting-stories) for a migration plan.